 - Blue-Point Brewing Company: subsidiary of Anheuser-Busch since 2014

 This work is licensed under a Creative Commons Attribution-NoDerivs 3.0 United States License.

-One of the most famous instances of this approach involves the popular Chicago brewer, Goose Island.
+One of the most famous instances of this shiftinvolves the popular Chicago brewer, Goose Island.

 Goose Island was a small brewery established in 1988.
 They slowly grew and were a popular attraction for beer drinkers in-the-know who were traveling through the Second City.

 But they aren’t alone.
 Redhook, Magic Hat, Kona, Elysium and Widmer Brothers all sold portions of their company to larger macros.
 While many retained certain levels of independence, all exceeded that important 25% threshold required to be considered a craft brewer (defined by the Brewers Association).